nolanlawson/couch-community-compat-table/README.md

 # Couch Community Compat Table

-Many Couch-esque clients and servers claim to be "CouchDB" compatible.
+Many Couch\* clients and servers claim to be "CouchDB-compatible."
 But compatibility is a fuzzy thing.

 The point of this table is to make an honest assessment of how we're doing as a community to interop with each other.
-And eventually, to make it a big grid of checkmarks. :smiley:
+And eventually, to make it one big grid of checkmarks. :smiley:

 Please open a pull request to add your own sync pair.